Tristangva/CSCE-3444-TeamX/README.md

 `npm run dev && python3 manage.py runserver`

-If this command doesn't work, run:
+If this command doesn't work or your on Windows, run:

 `npm run dev && python manage.py runserver`

 Click on the ip address displayed below

-admin info:
+admin info(Note you will need to make a new account):

 user name: admin